Australian Government Bureau of Meteorology

 Rubyvale 7 day forecast

-Today: Mostly sunny.
-Slight chance of a shower.
-The chance of a thunderstorm in the S in the afternoon and evening.
-Light winds becoming E/NE 15 to 20 km/h in the morning then becoming light in the evening.
-Overnight temperatures falling to the low 20s with daytime temperatures reaching the mid to high 30s.
+Today: Cloudy.
+Very high chance of rain.
+A thunderstorm likely.
+Heavy rain which may lead to flash flooding possible.
+Light winds becoming N/NW 15 to 20 km/h in the morning then becoming light in the late afternoon.
+Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching 25 to 32.

 Forecast for Rubyvale (23.4172°S, 147.6984°E, 257m AMSL) Sun Mon Tue Wed Thu Fri Sat Summary